pratik3336/Large-Language-Model-s-using-Generative-AI-for-Dialogue-Summarizations-/README.md

 # 2- Generating Dialogue Continuations using LLM's (GPT2 model)
- This invlolves a pre-trained model to generate text that continues a given dialogue prompt.
+ This involves a pre-trained model to generate text that continues a given dialogue prompt.
  It demonstrates how the model can be used to generate human-like text based on input prompts.

  Generating dialogue continuations involves using language models, like GPT-2, to generate text that continues a given dialogue or conversation.